lino-framework/book/docs/tutorials/hello/index.rst

 Now we will create our first project directory of our own.

 As a first step, create an empty directory::

     $ mkdir ~/projects

 This is your **projects root**, which will hold all your Lino projects on your computer.
-Lino project directories are not very big, and you will hopefully create many such projects.
+Lino project directories are not very big, and you will hopefully create many such projects and want to keep a backup of them.

 You can choose another name, just keep in mind that our examples are based on this choice.